04 Health policy

 - The medication records are monitored

 to look at the frequency of medication being given.
-For example, a high incidence of antibiotics being prescribed for a number of children at similar times may indicate a need for better infection
+For example, a high incidence of antibiotics being prescribed for several children at similar times may indicate a need for better infection

 control.